xiaoxin-zhang/xiaoxin-zhang.github.io/_pages/about.md

 1. **Bundling Pensions and Health Insurance to Mitigate Adverse Selection: Evidence from China’s Laid-Off Workers** *with Danli Shen and Xiang Zhang*
    <details style="display:inline;">
    <summary>[Abstract]</summary>
    Many workers laid off during China’s 1997 state-owned enterprise reform are now reaching retirement age.
-Under the current social insurance system, they can choose among no coverage, enrollment in the resident pension and health programs, or enrollment in the employee pension and health programs.
+Under the current social insurance system, they face three choices for pension coverage (no enrollment, resident pension, or employee pension) and three parallel choices for health insurance (no enrollment, resident health insurance, or employee health insurance).
 This project examines whether adverse selection arises in this multi-insurance setting and whether bundling pensions and health insurance can mitigate it.

    </details>
 2. **Social Pension and Marriage Market** *with Xiang Zhang*
    <details style="display:inline;">